 My teaching and writing investigate and analyze the intersections of civic engagement and digital media.
 I am interested in community-based digital storytelling, particularly in urban settings.

-I am currently working on a multimedia documentary that tells the stories of four juvenile lifers, people who are serving life without parole for crimes they were convicted of when they were under 18.
-Pennsylvania currently has more juvenile lifers – more than 400 – than any state in the country.
-There are currently more than 2,000 juvenile lifers in the United States.
-There are perhaps a half-dozen in every other country combined.
+I am currently working on a multimedia documentary project that tells the stories of four juvenile lifers, people who are serving life without parole for crimes they were convicted of when they were under 18.
+Pennsylvania currently has more juvenile lifers – about 500 – than any state in the country.
+There are currently some than 2,500 juvenile lifers in the United States.
+In every other country in the world combined there are 0.

 My BA is from Temple University and my graduate degrees are from Indiana University.